-Featuring the best and probably the most beautiful opening sequence in film history, Hiroshima Mon Amour is a must-watch classic from french director Alain Resnais.
-Also known to be one of the directors of the French New Wave and having one of the most intriguing movies ever on his filmography (Last Year at Marienbad), Hirohima Mon Amour is a short tale about the relationship of a french actress and a japanese architect shown in an avant-garde way that changed the way cinema was being made.
+Featuring the best and probably the most beautiful opening sequence in film history, Hiroshima Mon Amour is a must-watch classic from French director Alain Resnais.
+Also known to be one of the directors of the French New Wave and having one of the most intriguing movies ever on his filmography (Last Year at Marienbad), Hiroshima Mon Amour is a short tale about the relationship of a French actress and a Japanese architect shown in an avant-garde way that changed the way cinema was being made.
 Its importance on film history is so big that the fact it was one of the movies released in 1959, it proves how important this year was for cinema.

 “Ballad of a Soldier” by Grigory Chukhray

 Being the latest film of 1959 that I’ve recently watched, Ballad of a Soldier is a beautiful coming of age war drama full of Italian Neo-Realism references.
 Opening with a woman looking at the horizon and a narrator explaining how that woman has been waiting for her son to return from the war for years, the film tells the beautiful story of Alysha, a soldier who receives a temporary day off to go home and his journey to visit his mother.
 The film shows the several people Alysha meets along the way, showing a very personal and human touch in the middle of the war, resulting in one of the most extraordinary endings I’ve ever seen on a film.